odoo/owl/doc/component.md

 will be used to render the component template.

-Be aware that the name of the component may be significant: if a component does not define a `template` or `inlineTemplate` key, then Owl will lookup in QWeb to find a template with the component name (or one of its ancestor).
+Be aware that the name of the component may be significant: if a component does not define a `template` key, then Owl will lookup in QWeb to find a template with the component name (or one of its ancestor).

 ### Properties